swalker6663/Cyber_Security-Project-1/README.md

 -Answer the following questions to fill in the blanks:_

 Which file is the playbook?
 Where do you copy it?
 Which file do you update to make Ansible run the playbook on a specific machine?
+In order to add another machine so Ansible can run the playbook you will need to change the hosts file located in the /etc/ansible/ dir.

 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-_Which URL do you navigate to in order to check that the ELK server is running?
+The ELK server would be installed on the VM and filebeat would be the added software within the ELK Stack.
-As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+_To access the ELK server goto  http://[your.ELK-VM.External.IP]:5601/app/kibana As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.